Contact Us 0131 473 7030

 Understanding UK Work Visas and Sponsorship

-Since the UK left the EU in January 2021, free movement has ended and a new point-based immigration system has been introduced.
+When the UK left the EU in early 2021, free movement ended and a new point-based immigration system was introduced.
 This has changed the way that workers from outside the UK are able to obtain work within the UK, with new rules on obtaining visas and sponsorship licences.

 The information below outlines some of the key points on what you may need to know as an employer or international candidate.